syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 ## CAB Add-on

 The Syncfusion Essential CAB Enabling Kit provides extensible support for working with CAB easily.
-It helps developers enhance the look and feel of their applications, as well as speed up the development process with customizable UIs.
+It helps developers enhance the look and feel of their applications, as well as speed up the development process with customizable UI's.
 The workspaces are components or controls that encapsulate visual effects and layout strategies without affecting the business logic.

 The Essential CAB Enabling Kit offers the following workspaces and UI Elements.